lebpac/lebpac.github.io/evans-lake.md

 ### Cancellation policy

 *	Evans Lake will reimburse camp/food costs for medical reasons up to two weeks before the camp ($206 per person).
-There are no refunds within two weeks of camp.
+There are no refunds within two weeks of the camp.
 *	The organizing committee will keep the remaining $44 to cover pre-paid costs (insurance, counsellor fees, arts and crafts supplies, canteen).
 *	If a surplus remains after the camp is finished, we may be able to reimburse some of the $44 to those who cancelled.